GenEars/draft-noria-incident-management-at-scale/README.md

+**Deprecated**: the new home for this project is https://github.com/GenEars/draft-tailhardat-nmop-incident-management-noria

 # Knowledge Graphs for Enhanced Cross-Operator Incident Management and Network Design

-This is the working area for the individual Internet-Draft, "Knowledge Graphs for Enhanced Cross-Operator Incident Management and Network Design".
+This is the working area for the individual Internet-Draft, "*Knowledge Graphs for Enhanced Cross-Operator Incident Management and Network Design*".

 * [Editor's Copy](https://GenEars.github.io/draft-noria-incident-management-at-scale/#go.draft-tailhardat-nmop-incident-management-noria.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-tailhardat-nmop-incident-management-noria)